So the Humane Society of South Mississippi (HSSM) is an “Open Admissions” shelter, but what does that mean?

 Limited Admissions shelters that pick and choose the pets they admit may sometimes refer to themselves as “no-kill” shelters, because they are not taking in the animals that are being euthanized in their community.
 However, in every community there are a number of pets (approx. 25% of the pet population in any community) that will NOT be candidates for re-homing due to major medical issues or aggression.
 So those “no-kill” shelters are simply shifting the euthanasia of animals in their community to another entity.

-HSSM is committed to ending pet overpopulation and the euthanasia of healthy and treatable pets in our community by 2015.
+HSSM is committed to ending pet overpopulation and the euthanasia of healthy and treatable pets in our community.
 However, this initiative, entitled Countdown to Zero, can only be accomplished when our entire community commits to become truly humane.

 The formula for the success of Countdown to Zero and eliminating the euthanasia of healthy and treatable pets in our community is simple: